canjs/can-stache-bindings/docs/two-way.md

 ## Initialization

-When a binding is being initialized, the behavior of what the viewModel and scope properties are set to depends on their initial values.
+When a binding is being initialized, the behavior of what the viewModel and scope properties are set to depends on their initial values:

-If the viewModel value is `not undefined` and the scope is `undefined`, scope will be set to the viewModel value.
+- If the viewModel value is `not undefined` and the scope is `undefined`, scope will be set to the viewModel value.

-If the viewModel value is `undefined` and the scope is `not undefined`, viewModel will be set to the scope value.
+- If the viewModel value is `undefined` and the scope is `not undefined`, viewModel will be set to the scope value.

-If both the viewModel and scope are `not undefined`, viewModel will be set to the scope value.
+- If both the viewModel and scope are `not undefined`, viewModel will be set to the scope value.